-Sciatica & Disc Herniation
+Sciatica & Lumbar Disc Herniation

 Sciatica is pain in the leg due to compression on a nerve in the spine.
 The pain is often like an electric shock going down the leg and can involve one or both legs.
 Sciatica is most commonly due to a disc herniation or prolapse compressing on a nerve in the lower spine.
 The pain can be severe and disabling, however, it is a common problem and easily managed by an experience neurosurgeon or spine surgeon.
-For more information watch the video below.
+For more information watch the videos below.

-In addition to pain compression of a nerve can cause other problems in the area that the nerve supplies.
+In addition to pain, compression of a nerve can cause other problems in the area that the nerve supplies.
 This is called radiculopathy.
-Radiculopathy relates to dysfunction of a nerve root causing
+Radiculopathy relates to dysfunction of a nerve root causing:

 - Neurogenic pain (sciatica)